transcriptaze/yam/README.md

 ![build](https://github.com/twystd/yam/workflows/build/badge.svg)

-# Yet Another ..
-Metronome
+# Yet Another Metronome

 **IN DEVELOPMENT**

-Just one more WebAudio metronome to join the hundreds (thousands ?) out there - but this one is mine.
+Just one more WebAudio metronome to join the hundreds (thousands ?) of others out there - but this one is mine!

+## Disclaimer

-It's designed exclusively for the use of almost-but-not-entirely ham-fisted acoustic fingerstyle guitarists without any appreciable musical ability who play an old-but-adored Taylor 310e and need all the help they can get i.e. YMMV.
+This is very much a personal project i.e. it's designed exclusively for the use of an almost-but-not-entirely ham-fisted acoustic fingerstyle guitarist without any appreciable musical ability who plays an old-but-adored Taylor 310e and needs all the help he can get.
+If that description is not you then YMMV :-).

-Oh, and developed and tested exclusively on Google Chrome on a Pixel 5a.
-It will be a miracle if it works at all on anything else but hey, if you want to try it out it's hosted on _Cloudflare Pages_:
+Oh, and (currently at least) developed and tested exclusively for Google Chrome on a Pixel 5a.
+It will be a major surprise (and minor miracle) if it works at all on anything else but if you do want to try it out it's hosted on _Cloudflare Pages_:

 https://yam-8sz.pages.dev